iesahin/xvc/book/src/ref/xvc-file-list.md

           - {{rts}}:  recorded timestamp.
 The timestamp of the cached content.

           The default format can be set with file.list.format in the config file.

+          TODO: Think how to add a completion to ListFormat

   -s, --sort <SORT>
           Sort criteria.